MenaraSolutions/geographer/README.md

 1. Add basic spatial index
 2. Add some unit tests (in addition to existing integration tests)
 3. Add ISO 3166-2 for the rest of the states
-4. Move Laravel integration out to a separate package
-5. Move languages (translations) to separate packages

 ## Projects using Geographer